Area Health Education Center Program

 Assist small rural hospitals to maintain access to health services for rural residents.

-NIEJI will begin to address the lack of culturally appropriate information and community education materials on elder abuse, neglect and exploitation in Indian Country.
+NIEJI will work to address the lack of culturally appropriate information and community education materials on elder abuse, neglect and exploitation in Indian Country.

-The Rural Assistance Center (RAC) is a national rural health and human services information portal.
+The Rural Health Information Hub (RHIhub) is a national rural health and human services information portal.

 Examines and produces effective dissemination products and approaches for diverse audiences at the national, state and community level.

 Provides funding to small rural hospitals to help them pay for costs related to the implementation of PPS, comply with provisions of HIPAA, and reduce medical errors and support quality improvement.